Pedro-Simon/elections-prediction-with-kedro/README.md

 ### Install requirements
 The requirements file is located in path ./election_prediction/src/requirements.txt.
-If using pip, just run the command pip install -r ./path/to/requirements.txt (changing the correct path)
+If using pip, run the command pip install -r ./path/to/requirements.txt (changing the correct path)

 ### Getting the dataset
 It´s not necessary to download the dataset from anywhere.
 The raw data is located inside the ./election_prediction/data/01_raw folder.